influxdata/telegraf/plugins/inputs/nfsclient/README.md

 - **fullstat** bool: Collect per-operation type metrics.
 Defaults to false.
 - **include_mounts** list(string): gather metrics for only these mounts.
 Default is to watch all mounts.
 - **exclude_mounts** list(string): gather metrics for all mounts, except those listed in this option.
 Excludes take precedence over includes.
 - **include_operations** list(string): List of specific NFS operations to track.
 See /proc/self/mountstats (the "per-op statistics" section) for complete lists of valid options for NFSv3 and NFSV4.
-The default is to gather all metrics, but this is almost certainly *not* what you want (there are 22 operations for NFSv3, and 59 for NFSv4).
-A 'minimal' list for basic usage:  ['READ','WRITE','ACCESS','GETATTR','READDIR','LOOKUP','LOOKUP']
+The default is to gather all metrics, but this is almost certainly *not* what you want (there are 22 operations for NFSv3, and well over 50 for NFSv4).
+A suggested 'minimal' list of operations to collect for basic usage:  `['READ','WRITE','ACCESS','GETATTR','READDIR','LOOKUP','LOOKUP']`
 - **exclude_operations** list(string): Gather all metrics, except those listed.
 Excludes take precedence over includes.

 #### Description

 The NFSClient plugin collects data from /proc/self/mountstats.
 By default, only a limited number of general system-level metrics are collected, including `nfsstat_read` and `nfsstat_write`.
 If `fullstat` is set, a great deal of additional metrics are collected, detailed below.

+**NOTE** Many of the metrics, even if tagged with a mount point, are really _per-server_.
+Thus, if you mount these two shares:  `nfs01:/vol/foo/bar` and `nfs01:/vol/foo/baz`, there will be two near identical entries in /proc/self/mountstats.

+#### Examples

 Example output for basic metrics showing server-wise read and write data: